sumanthakur0401/sumanthakur0401/README.md

 <!-- About Me Section -->
 <p>
-  Master's in Computer Applications and a diverse skill set in Coding & Designing.</br> Adept at developing robust applications for both web and mobile platforms.</br> Proven experience in translating complex concepts into visually appealing designs.
+  Master's in Computer Applications and a diverse skill set in Coding & Designing.
+Adept at developing robust applications for both web and mobile platforms.
+Proven experience in translating complex concepts into visually appealing designs.
 </p>

 <!-- Skills Section -->